Reduction systems and degree bounds for integration: Rigorous degree bounds

 Note that, if $<$ is Noetherian, then any reduction system w.r.t.\ $<$ trivially induces a normalizing reduction relation.
 If the order $<$ is induced by $M \in \mathrm{GL}_n(\mathbb{R})$, then choosing $w$ equal to the first row of $M$ trivially yields \eqref{eq:compatibility}.
-Clearly, any function that is an upper bound of \eqref{eq:phi} will yield another degree bound w.r.t.\ $w$.
+Clearly, any function that is pointwise larger or equal to $\varphi(x)$ defined in \eqref{eq:phi} will yield another degree bound w.r.t.\ $w$.
 For instance, the following degree bound can be computed easily without looking at the conditions $B$ at all.

 \begin{corollary} With the assumptions of Theorem~\ref{thm:tightbound}, we also have